 - i.
 Determine to the extent possible the needs and desires of the child and family, as compared to the child's verbalized desires and those stated by the custodial parent or guardian. - ii.
 Determine to the extent possible the best interest of the child and custodial parent or guardian.
 Present these to both in a family and/or individual session.
-If an appropriate clinical compromise can be made, modifications are made to the Family Centered Plan to achieve the compromise. - iii.
-If in the opinion of the care manager action taken by the child/adolescent places a minor at risk of physical harm, the care manager should initiate procedures to assist the family in protecting the minor to the extent possible under state/federal statutes. - iv.
-If in the opinion of the care manager actions taken by the custodial parent or guardian places the child/adolescent at emotional/physical risk, or represents parental/custodian neglect or abuse, the care manager will call the 1 800 CPS report line and file a written 3200 report with Department of Health and Human Services within 24 hours.
+If an appropriate clinical compromise can be

-Chapter: Section: Subject:
+Chapter: 2 Section: 2 Subject:

-2 2 1

 CHAPTER:

-Board Services and Program A Administratio n
+Board Services and Program Administration

 SECTION:

-Assessment, Care Planning and Documentation
+Assessment, Care Planning an nd Docume ntation

 SUBJECT:

 Care Planning, Documentation and Coordination

-Administrative Approval: Date of Gov erning Board Acti ion:
+Administrative Approval: strative Approval: Date of Governing Board Action:

-Page

-2/20/96 19 of 21
+2/20/96 P

-- v.
+- made, modifications are made to the Family Centered Plan to achieve the compromise. - iii.
+If in the opinion of the care manager action taken by the child/adolescent places a minor at risk of physical harm, the care manager should initiate procedures to assist the family in protecting the minor to the extent possible under state/federal statutes. - iv.
+If in the opinion of the care manager actions taken by the custodial parent or guardian places the child/adolescent at emotional/physical risk, or represents parental/custodian neglect or abuse, the care manager will call the 1 800 CPS report line and file a written 3200 report with Department of Health and Human Services within 24 hours. - v.
 If the child/adolescent and custodial parent/guardian both desire to continue to remain in services, but remain opposed to the focus, the impasse will be referred to the program supervisor for review and action.
 If the impasse cannot be resolved, then a referral will be made to the Clinical Oversight Committee for review and recommendation. - vi.
 The Clinical Oversight Committee will review all the data and reach a consensus within 30 days of the request for review as to what changes can be proposed to the Family Centered Plan that will continue to meet the interests of the family.
 The compromise will be presented to the family in a way that is agreeable to all parties involved.
 The family may choose to continue with services or terminate the services.
-Consumers have a right to appeal the decisions through the process and procedures outlines in the Advanced/Adequate Notice policy, Chapter 2, Section 6, Subject 5.

-15. Providing Education Materials to Consumers and Family Members

-Consumers and family members are provided with information and education that is relevant to the needs of the consumer.
+Consumers have a right to appeal the decisions through the process and procedures outlines in the Advanced/Adequate Notice policy, Chapter 2, Section 6, Subject 5. - 15.
+Providing Education Materials to Consumers and Family Members: Consumers and family members are provided with information and education that is relevant to the needs of the consumer.
 Information and education is provided in a variety of formats and variety of topics.
-Topics included:

-- a. housing

-- b. medication

-- c. medical needs (metabolic syndrome, smoking cessation, etc.)

-- d. mental health

-- e. alcohol and drug issues

-- f. relationships

-- g. life skills

-- h. coping skills.
+Topics included: - a. housing - b. medication - c. medical needs (metabolic syndrome, smoking cessation, etc.) - d. mental health - e. alcohol and drug issues - f. relationships - g. life skills - h. coping skills.